AIgen-Solutions-s-r-l/resonance/docs/job_matcher/edge_cases.md

 This document details the edge cases encountered in the job matching system and how they are handled to ensure robustness and reliability.

+> **Note:** This document has been updated to include edge cases related to the new cooled jobs filtering feature.
+For more information on this feature, see [Cooled Jobs Filtering](./cooled_jobs_filtering.md).

 ## Resume Vector Validation

 ### Empty or Missing Vector